m&a community logo

 Stock-for-stock

-A stock-for-stock exchange is also termed an all-stock deal.
+A stock-for-stock exchange, also termed an all-stock deal, is a type of stock-for-stock merger.
 With this approach, companies exchange stock for stock.

 For example, an acquiring Company A purchases the target Company B, and they agree on a specific exchange ratio, for instance, 1:5.
-It means that for every five shares of Company B existing shareholders will get one share of Company A when the deal is completed.
+It means that for every five shares of Company B existing shareholders will get one share of Company A when the deal is completed, affecting the new company’s shares distribution.

 Cash-for-stock

 This scenario is exactly what it sounds like.
-An acquiring Company A pays a proposed price in cash for the stock of the target Company B. This way, an acquired company’s shareholders receive a certain amount of money for every share they own.
+In cash and stock acquisitions, an acquiring Company A pays a proposed price in cash for the stock of the target Company B. This way, an acquired company’s shareholders receive a certain amount of money for every share they own.

 Cash-and-stock